 Buying an electric bike can be expensive.
 And some people are too tied to their old regular bikes to actually change to an electric one.
 That’s why more people are choosing an e-bike conversion kit to transform their beloved old bikes into electric ones.

 Read also: How much does it cost to own an e-bike? – in this article.

 Buying a new electric bike or a conversion kit?
 The pros: installing an e-bike conversion kit lets you keep your original bike, saves significant budget and is relatively easy to put in place.
 The cons: converted e-bike still does not feel like an e-bike.
 You will need to carefully manage weight distribution and wiring.

 There are many advantages and disadvantages of getting an e-bike conversion kit with battery.
-In this post, I would like to share my thoughts and experience with such kits.
+In this article, we would like to share some thoughts and experiences with such kits.